Into The Wild: Work With Me

 – Meditation/Mindfulness

-– Ceremony, ritual, and earth-based practices explored safely with initiated guides and practitioners
+– Ceremony, ritual, and earth-based practices explored safely/bravely with co-creators, guides and practitioners who are continually doing their own work

 – Dance and movement